-Each subtable must be accessed concurrently in weight-sharing algorithms to reconstruct an original embedding.
-The total number of accesses is not distributed but remains the same for each subtable.
-In addition, the total subembeddings in a subtable are much smaller than the original embedding table.
-Thus, access to each subembedding becomes more concentrated than the original, intensifying the access rate.
-Another observation is that subembeddings are reused not only across GnRs of the same batch but also within a single GnR.
-In conventional recommendation systems, a user's interaction with an item is typically reflected once in one sparse feature, preventing multiple accesses within a single GnR.
-However, weight-sharing algorithms map multiple embeddings to a single subembedding, necessitating a CnR before the GnR, thus enabling the reuse of subembeddings.
-We term this characteristic as intra-GnR locality.
-As shown in Figure \ref{fig:dlrm_intro} (b), access to consecutive embeddings cause multiple access to the single subembedding within the Q subtable.
-The intra-GnR locality is further strengthened for smaller subtable sizes, given that access to the subembeddings gets more concentrated.
-Previous designs are not optimized for such characteristics, losing an opportunity for extra speedup.
+\textbf{Concentrated Subembedding Access.} Each subtable must be accessed concurrently to reconstruct the original embedding.
+This feature results in the total access to embedding not being distributed across subtables but remaining the same for each subtable.
+In addition, the total number of subembeddings in a subtable is much smaller than that in the original embedding table.
+Thus, the degree of access to individual subembedding becomes more concentrated compared to the original embedding, which intensifies the access rate.

+\textbf{Intra-GnR Locality.} Another observation is that subembeddings are reused not only across GnRs of the same batch but also within a single GnR.
+In conventional recommendation systems, a user's interaction with an item is typically reflected once in one sparse feature, thereby preventing multiple accesses within a single GnR.
+However, as each subembedding in the weight-sharing algorithms is accessed across the CnR of multiple embeddings, subembeddings are reused within a GnR.
+We term this characteristic the intra-GnR locality.
+As shown in Figure \ref{fig:dlrm_intro} (b), access to consecutive embeddings cause multiple accesses to a single subembedding within the Q subtable.
+The intra-GnR locality is further strengthened for smaller subtable sizes, given that access to the subembeddings becomes more concentrated.